speedyfriend433/TSChecker-Swift/README.md

 ## Screenshots
 ![Screenshot 1](https://github.com/speedyfriend433/TSChecker/assets/171631703/d1540d5b-6d61-468e-ac12-2fcc1aa7431b)

+## Bugs & Issues
+Currently, it has a bug that doesn't show up specific iOS versions like 15.0, 17.0 .
+This maybe be fixed in the future.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.